[Updated: 23 Sept 2019]

 As far as space is concerned, you need to make sure that you have sufficient space left in your rack.
 Remember 2U and 4U servers require more rack space than a 1U server does.
 Same thing applies to other types of servers; you need to ensure that you have space left in the blade server chassis.

 Data storage certainly is another major factor when buying a server.
-Different servers have varying storage capacities.
+Different servers have vary storage capacities.
 There are however, some major exceptions although most of the servers on the market allow the use of two internal hard drives.
+Having multiple storage will ensure your data will be safely backed up and also it is required if you need to setup Redundant Array of Independent Disks (RAID), to provide fault tolerance, to improve overall performance, and to increase storage capacity in a system

-NOTE: The server you purchase should have at least 30% more space than your current needs to support future growth.
+Tip: The server storage you purchase should have at least 30% more space than your current needs to support future growth.

 When buying a server, it’s easy to miss out on the network connectivity issue because every server on the market includes built-in networking.
-If your intention is to make the server act as a cluster node or as a virtualization host server, network connectivity will be even more important.
+If your intention is to make the server act as a cluster node or as a virtualization host server, network connectivity should not be overlooked.

 In this case, they would require more network adapters than a stand-alone server.
-Thus it’s important to make sure they have the capacities to accommodate shall additional network adapters are needed.
+Thus it’s important to make sure they have the capacities to accommodate all additional network adapters that are needed.

 Technical assistance must be available whenever server issues (such as server crashes) arise.
-That’s why it’s strongly recommended to place your trust in the company that offers reliable and 24/7 technical support.
-So talk to them before choosing your server and make sure they support the server brand you’re choosing.
+It is strongly recommended to place your trust in the company that offers reliable and 24/7 technical support.
+Talk to them before choosing your server and make sure they support the server brand you’re choosing.

 Last but not least, experience and expertise in server management is also something you should look into when considering a server hosting provider.

-On a side note, Exabytes has 15 years of solid experience in server management.
+On a side note, Exabytes has 18 years of solid experience in server management.
 Our servers are hosted in Denver Tech Center, USA.
 Check out the photos of our data center at Handy Networks, Denver, CO.
+If you would like to get some consultation on getting a server or would like to know how Exabytes can help you on your online business, visit our page and click on our live chat to talk to us.